ecarter/ifmo/Readme.md

-# ifmod
+# ifmo

-A [node.js](http://nodejs.org) watcher cli that fires commands if files are modified.
+A watcher CLI that fires commands if files are modified.

 ---